Rappetor/Sovol-SV08-Mainline/README.md

 > _Sidenote here: you could, if you choose here, run the printer from the SD card and skip the whole eMMC.
 Just so you know ;-)_

 3. Put the eMMC module in the USB adapter (again, mind the direction of the module, there is an arrow on the adapter) and put the USB adapter in your computer.<br>

+4. Double-check that you have backed-up ~/home/sovol/klipper_config/printer.cfg~ (for the /dev/serial/by-id/usb-Klipper*stm32f103xe* serials to be used later).

 4. We need to clear all the partitions from the eMMC (this will erase everything on the eMMC!) :
    - In Windows open the command prompt (Win-R -> cmd) and run `diskpart` (be careful with diskpart, we don't want to erase the wrong disk here!)